 Nice Weather, curated by David Salle, Skarstedt, New York, Feb.
 25–April 16

-2013 Come Together: Surviving Sandy, Year 1, commemorating the courage and resiliency of the New York art community in the wake of Hurricane Sandy, which flooded large areas of the city and left Lower Manhattan without electrical power for days.
-Curated by Phong Bui; organized by the Brooklyn Rail with the support of the Dedalus Foundation, the Jamestown Charitable Foundation and Industry City Associates.
-Industry City, Brooklyn, Oct.
+Come Together: Surviving Sandy, Year 1, curated by Phong Bui, organized by The Brooklyn Rail with the support of the Dedalus Foundation and others, Industry City, Brooklyn, Oct.
 20–Dec.
 15

 2012 Interior Visions: Selections from the Collection by Alex Katz, curated by Alex Katz, Colby College Museum of Art, Waterville, Maine, July 14–Oct.
 7

 2010 That Is Then.
-This Is Now.
-Artists from the 1970s who continue to make important work, curated by Irving Sandler and Robert Storr, CUE Art Foundation, New York, Sept.
+This Is Now, curated by Irving Sandler and Robert Storr, CUE Art Foundation, New York, Sept.
 9–Oct.
 30

 Decameron: David Cohen's decade of exhibitions at the New York Studio School, 2000-2010, New York Studio School, Sept.
 9–Oct.
 10